GoranVujnovic85/The_Kitchen/README.md

 ## 📝 Input Template ✏️✏️✏️

+"dishes":
  {
   "name": "name of dish",
   "description": "something about it",
   "price": 0.00,
   "image": "uploads/nameofpicture.png"
+}
+"contactMessages":
+{
+  "name": "James Anderson",
+  "email": "jemes.anderson@gmail.com",
+  "subject": "Inquiry about services",
+  "message": "Hello, I would like to know more about your catering services.", "status": "new"
 }

 ## 📂 Project Structure